sferencik/SinCity/README.md

 ![What counts as build failure](/images/two-types-of-issues.PNG)

-The default behaviour is as shown above, i.e. investigate only if there are new build problems or new test failures.
+The default behaviour is as shown above, i.e. investigate only if there are *new* build problems or new test failures.

 ## Example

 Let's find which of the 6 commits shown above broke the test.
-We hit *Run* and SinCity queues 5 builds.
+We hit *Run* at the bottom of the *Trigger culprit finding* tab and SinCity queues 5 builds.
 After they've completed, the situation looks as follows:

 ![overview-with-cf-builds](/images/overview-with-cf-builds.PNG)